CDCgov/data-exchange-upload/upload-reports/README.md

 S3_ENDPOINT=<your_s3_endpoint>
 ```

-If you are running this locally, you will need to export these env vars to the shell that you are going to run the app in.
+If running locally, export these env vars to the shell within which the app will be ran.

 #### For Linux/MAC: